lenchv/hive-driver/README.md

 npm i hive-driver
 ```

-*NOTICE*:

-If you'd like to use kerberos auth process, you have to install and build [kerberos](https://www.npmjs.com/package/kerberos) module seprately
+If you'd like to use kerberos, you have to install and build [kerberos](https://www.npmjs.com/package/kerberos) module seprately

 ```bash
 npm i kerberos